Hybrid Work Toolboxes

 Material is a system that aims to help designers make better beautiful digital experiences, faster.
 It brings design knowledge around layout, motion, interaction, etc, together with developer tools and tutorials.

-It was developed by Google in 2014 and has been implemented on mobile and web apps ever since.MATERIAL SPRINT
+It was developed by Google in 2014 and has been implemented on mobile and web apps ever since.VISIT TOOLBOX

 This toolbox contains 11 tools and 20 pages of design thinking theory and principles.
 The button link takes you directly to a PDF download.